SynchronicityLabs/6XD_to_Yaskawa_Breakout/README.md

 # 6XD_to_Yaskawa_Breakout

-This project is a PCB breakout board designed for connecting Yaskawa servo drives to Duet3D control boards.
+A PCB breakout board designed for connecting Yaskawa servo drives to Duet3D control boards.
 Specifically, it was developed to simplify connection between a Duet 3 6XD board and a pair of Yaskawa Sigma-7 SGD7S-****00A series servo drives—i.e., step/dir-capable drives.
+These drives range from 50W to 15kW, with the 50W to 400W versions being available in 100VAC or 200VAC single-phase.

 This should currently be considered in alpha!
 Use at your own risk!